dmanusdmanus/veridul-website/COMPANY.md

 ---

-## Problem
+## The Problem

-Scams, impersonation, fraud, and digital deception are becoming increasingly sophisticated.
+Scams, impersonation, fraud, social engineering, and digital deception are becoming increasingly sophisticated.

-People need better tools to understand who and what they can trust.
+Artificial intelligence, voice cloning, messaging platforms, and digital communication channels make it harder than ever for people to know who and what they can trust.

+Every day, individuals, families, and businesses lose money, sensitive information, and peace of mind because they are unable to identify dangerous communications in time.

 ---

-## Solution
+## Our Solution

-Veridul analyzes communication risk signals and helps users identify potentially dangerous situations before they act.
+Veridul is developing technologies that help people identify potentially dangerous communications before they act.

+By analyzing communication risk signals, Veridul aims to help users make safer decisions when interacting with unknown or suspicious communications.

+Veridul focuses on helping people understand when additional verification may be necessary before sharing money, passwords, verification codes, or sensitive information.

 ---